 Storage and freezing

 Any leftovers of this quick and easy strawberry crumble can be stored in the fridge, in the dish you baked it in.
 Just make sure to cover the top of the dish with some clingfilm or kitchen foil, so it doesn't absorb any smells from the fridge.

 To reheat, simply scoop out a portion of crumble into a serving bowl or a plate and microwave it to heat it up to a desired temperature.

-Strawberry crunch is also suitable for freezing.
-You can freeze unbaked or baked crumble.
+This easy crumble recipe is also suitable for freezing.
+You can freeze unbaked or baked.
 For baked strawberry crumble, place the dish in an air tight container and freeze for up to 3 months.
 Thaw it in the fridge overnight.

 Unbaked crumble can also be frozen in two different ways: